Speaking in Tongues: Is it Essential to Salvation?

 Below is an example of speaking in tongues at a United Pentecostal Church camp meeting that appeared in the movie, Borat.
-(Be patient as the film doesn't start till about the 23 second mark.
-This is in Spanish.
-A short clip in English may be found here.)
-To the right is an example of someone trying to speak in tongues at a United Pentecostal Church.
+The next is an example of someone trying to speak in tongues at a United Pentecostal Church.
 In it, you will see the normal gathering of people around the person.
 Sometimes they hold up their arms and place their hands on them.
 This person did not speak in tongues despite all the praying.

 Below are links to various writings on the subject, stating several perspectives.
 Included under the UPC view are writings from other groups that believe likewise, at least in part.
 Therefore all are not fully representative of their views.
 Also included may be some links to Apostolics who believe that tongues are one of the many gifts of the Holy Spirit that one may or may not receive.

 * Denotes the article is posted directly on this site, with all others being links to other sites.